What’s the Difference Between General Liability and Workers’ Compensation Insurance?

 The distinction between general liability insurance matters most when:

-• You have employees performing physical or on-site work
+• You have employees doing work on-site or work that's physical

 • State law requires workers’ compensation coverage

-• You assume general liability covers employee injuries (it does not)
+• You assume this covers employee injuries (it doesn't)

-• Your workforce faces injury risk (construction, retail, manufacturing, etc.)
+• Your workforce is more likely to sustain injuries (construction, retail, manufacturing, etc.).

-• You are evaluating compliance, not just liability protection
+• You are evaluating compliance, and not just liability protection

-Without workers’ comp, employee injury costs typically fall directly on the employer.
+Without workers’ comp, employee injury costs are borne by the employer.

 General Liability vs. Workers' Comp: Bottom Line

-The real distinction here isn’t between two similar policies, it’s between two different directions of risk.
+The difference is between two different directions of risk.
 One applies when someone outside your business is harmed, and the other applies when someone who works for you is injured.
-These coverages are designed around who the injured person is and how responsibility flows from your operations.
+So, it depends on who the injured person is and how responsibility flows from your operations.

 General Liability vs. Workers' Comp: Next Steps

-Start by mapping how an injury connected to your business would most likely happen and who would be hurt.
-This helps determine whether your immediate focus should be on third-party liability protection, employee injury protection, or both.
+Think about how an injury connected to your business could happen and who would be hurt.
+That helps you decide on what you need, whether third-party liability coverage, employee injury coverage or both.

 If you’re trying to understand what coverage your business needs overall